nhz-io/split-join/README.md

 ### Join - abstract interface (stream)
 This class must be extended and `join(packet)` method must be implemented.
 At every execution the `join(packet)` method must create an array of the chunks which make up the original `obj` and cache it with unique ID string.
-If the array contains enough packets to reassemble the original `obj`, the `join(packet)` method must return the ID, otherwise, it must return `null`
+If the array contains enough packets to reassemble the original `obj`, the
+`join(packet)` method must return the ID, otherwise, it must return `null`

 ## Usage (CoffeeScript)

-### Implement Split
+### Implement Split (provided as requireable simple.Split)
 ```coffeescript
 class Split extends (require 'split-join').Split
   split: (obj) ->